Comparison12 min read

 Most Mature Programs Run All Three

 The question isn't which to pick permanently — it's which to start with.
-By the time a SaaS company crosses $20M ARR with a partner motion, it almost always runs:
+By the time an MSP builds a mature partner motion, it almost always runs:

-• An affiliate program producing top-of-funnel volume via comparison sites and creators.
+• An affiliate program producing top-of-funnel volume via directories and creators.

-• A referral program producing high-quality warm intros from consultants and existing customers.
+• A referral program producing high-quality warm intros from vCIOs, centers of influence, and existing clients.

 Run all three programs on one platform

-Elinkages handles affiliate, referral, and reseller programs in a single tool — with separate workflows, commission structures, and partner portals for each — so you don't have to stitch together three different platforms as your program matures.
+Elinkages handles referral, affiliate, and reseller programs for MSPs in a single tool — with separate workflows, recurring-commission structures, and partner portals for each — so you don't have to stitch together three platforms as your program matures.

 See the platform →